roboflow/inference/docs/workflows/internal_data_types.md

 HTTP, WorkflowImageData allows caching of different image representations, such as base64-encoded versions, improving efficiency.

+!!!
+Note "Video Metadata"

+    Since Execution Enginge `v1.2.0`, we have added `video_metadata` into `WorkflowImageData`.
+This object is supposed to hold the context of video processing and will only be relevant for video processing blocks.
+Other blocks may ignore it's existance if not creating output image (covered in the next section).

 Operating on `WorkflowImageData` is fairly simple once you understand its interface.
 Here are some of the key methods and properties: